martinring/thesis/src/2-Pre-Deployment.md

 for details; however, we use a reasonable abstraction from the concrete SystemC implementation instead of a mathematically precise model of the implementation).
 Thus, the semantic entities at the ESL are classes, attributes, and methods.
-For thiw, we have implemented a semantic meta model for SystemC based on EMF:
+For this, we have implemented a semantic meta model for SystemC based on EMF:

 [![https://github.com/DFKI-CPS/scemf - GitHub](https://gh-card.dev/repos/DFKI-CPS/scemf.svg?fullname=)](https://github.com/DFKI-CPS/scemf){.ghlink}